Omar-Ryan/Todo-app-React-TS-/README.md

 # React + TypeScript + Vite
+### I will add the local storage part to the app , soon.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: